Camisería Burgos: History

 Camisería Burgos was founded in 1906 by Julián Pérez Burgos in Calle Cedaceros 2, Madrid.
 In 1936, he moved to Paris fleeing from the Spanish Civil War, and opened a second Burgos shop in Boulevard des Capucines.
 Santiago Olave, one of his shirt-makers, took over the shop in Madrid, and as of today, it remains in that family.
 In 1920, Alfonso XIII became a customer and granted Burgos the Royal Warrant of Appointment.

 Regal purveyors

 Felipe VI, the king of Spain, has owned bespoke shirts from Burgos since his first communion in 1975.

 His father, grandfather and great-grandfather: Juan Carlos I, the Count of Barcelona and Alfonso XIII respectively, have all been customers of Burgos.
 Simeon Saxe-Coburg-Gotha, former Tsar of Bulgaria, is another customer.

 Today

 The house continues to be a family-owned business, led by Carmen Álvarez Olave, granddaughter of Santiago Olave and 3rd generation in the family.
-Despite being only present in one location in Madrid, Camisería Burgos travels to receive customers in New York and London.
+In addition to retail sales at its flagship store in Madrid, Camisería Burgos travels to receive customers at trunk shows in New York and London.